 Fish oil has purported benefits for numerous conditions, including cardiovascular disease, cancer, Alzheimer’s, dementia and rheumatoid arthritis, while its efficacy in dry eye disease (DED) remains a point of debate.
 The 2018 DREAM study found no evidence of an effect.
 However, a new study looking into the impact of omega-3 fatty acid supplements on the eye found a moderate daily dose may be an effective therapeutic approach for meibomian gland dysfunction (MGD).

 The investigation reviewed the results of six clinical trials that cumulatively enrolled 350 participants.
-Optometrist and lead investigator Mashael Al-Namaeh, MS, PhD, suffers from dry eye, which he says was the impetus behind his decision to write this systemic review.
+Optometrist and lead investigator Mashael Al-Namaeh, MS, PhD, OD, FAAO, suffers from dry eye, which she says was the impetus behind her decision to write this systemic review.

 Another investigation reported omega-3s taken in a moderate daily dosage for three months led to lower tear osmolarity and improved tear stability in individuals with DED.
 This trial also noted a significant improvement in invasive NaFl-TBUT but no change in non-invasive TBUT between those taking fish oil and controls.